BilalAhmadKhanKhattak/WalletDoxer/README.md

-# Bitcoin Wallet Balance Checker
+# WalletDoxer - Bitcoin Wallet Balance Checker

 A simple command-line tool to fetch and display Bitcoin wallet balances and transaction info using the BlockCypher API.